 HVAC/R stands for Heating, Ventilation, Air-Conditioning and Refrigeration.
 HVAC/R systems technician is responsible for managing the precise indoor thermal comfort of an establishment.
-This program prepares an individual to apply technical knowledge and skills to install, maintain and troubleshoot air-conditioning, ventilation, heating and refrigeration systems.
+Our HVAC training program prepares aspiring candidates from Detroit, Michigan to apply technical knowledge and skills to install, maintain and troubleshoot air-conditioning, ventilation, heating and refrigeration systems.
 Learn diagnostic techniques using the testing equipment and the principles of mechanics, electricity, and electronics as they relate to the repair of heating, air conditioning and refrigeration systems.

 Employment of heating, air conditioning, and refrigeration mechanics and installers is projected to grow 13 percent from 2018 to 2028, much faster than the average for all occupations.